Q: What is the warranty on Verigo reusable Pods?

 Q: Does Verigo have FAA (Federal Aviation Administration) certification?

 A: The FAA does not provide certification and they have informed us that compliance is actually determined by the individual airline operators.
 As such, we are in the process of working with all of the major airlines to obtain certification with each of them.
 We are proud to announce we are the ONLY Bluetooth monitoring device approved to remain actively logging for air-cargo shipments.
+Please check the Airline Approval section of our support page to see each airline that we are currently approved with.

 Q: Does Verigo have EASA (European Aviation Safety Agency) certification?